frankiezafe/bvh2json/README.md

 TODO:
 =====
 - [done] add a "summary" in data : shows bones that are updated on position, rotation & scale
-- [IMPORTANT] reformat output, no ending comma! > json python lib can't syand them
+- [done] reformat output, no ending comma! > json python lib used to encode
 - add "offset" field from bvh bones description
 - reader in blender
 - reader in unity